and to share information about how you use our site with our social media, advertising and analytics partners.

 in the eighteenth century, when Irishmen were transported to Australian in appalling conditions for offences as minor as sheep-stealing.

-And there, as someone who lives not far for Tolpuddle, lies my only problem with the place.
+And there, as someone who used to live not far for Tolpuddle, lies my only problem with the place.
 As I explain in my item on the

-Red Post, at that time the English Aristocracy were inflicting similar punishments on the English peasantry
+Red Post, back then the English Aristocracy were inflicting similar punishments on the English peasantry

 for purely political offences, and sheep stealers were being hanged.